Q: What purpose do lobbyists serve in our government?

 A: No. While many lobbyists are attorneys, there is no such requirement.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney John Gilchrist, who is a legislative lobbyist.
+It was prepared by attorney John Gilchrist, who has served as a legislative lobbyist.